reconcilerio/runtime/README.md

 Backwards support may be removed in a future release, users are encouraged to migrate.

-- `ResourceManager` is deprecated in favor of `ObjectManager` for a generic type, or `UpdatingObjectManager`.
-- `AggregateReconciler.{HarmonizeImmutableFields, MergeBeforeUpdate, Sanitize}` are deprecated in favor of `AggregateReconciler.AggregateObjectManager`.
-- `ChildReconciler.{Finalizer, HarmonizeImmutableFields, MergeBeforeUpdate, Sanitize, SetResourceManager}` are deprecated in favor of `ChildReconciler.ChildObjectManager`.
-- `ChildSetReconciler.{HarmonizeImmutableFields, MergeBeforeUpdate, Sanitize}` are deprecated in favor of `ChildSetReconciler.ChildObjectManager`.
 - status `InitializeConditions()` is deprecated in favor of `InitializeConditions(context.Context)`.
 - `ConditionSet#Manage` is deprecated in favor of `ConditionSet#ManageWithContext`.
 - `HaltSubReconcilers` is deprecated in favor of `ErrHaltSubReconcilers`.